Leonelli/leonelli.github.io/index.md

 ---

-An Italian Security Researcher 🇮🇹 focusing in System Security. \\
+An Italian Security Researcher 🇮🇹 focusing on System Security. \\
 Currently working as PhD student at CISPA Helmholtz Center for Information Security in Germany 🇩🇪.

 ---